Top 5 2nd Quarter Trades of FO - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were FOSTER DYKEMA CABOT & CO INC/MA’s top five trades of the quarter.
+According to GuruFocus data, these were FORBES J M & CO LLP’s top five trades of the quarter.

-The guru established a new position worth 3,924,182 shares in BATS:JPST, giving the stock a 24.26% weight in the equity portfolio.
-Shares traded for an average price of $50.08 during the quarter.
+The guru established a new position worth 326,118 shares in ARCA:VWO, giving the stock a 2% weight in the equity portfolio.
+Shares traded for an average price of $42.94 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru established a new position worth 1,167,639 shares in BATS:ICSH, giving the stock a 7.21% weight in the equity portfolio.
-Shares traded for an average price of $50 during the quarter.
+The guru sold out of their 141,535-share investment in ARCA:IJR.
+Previously, the stock had a 1.93% weight in the equity portfolio.
+Shares traded for an average price of $99.35 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru sold out of their 119,411-share investment in NYSE:NKE.
-Previously, the stock had a 2.18% weight in the equity portfolio.
-Shares traded for an average price of $118.52 during the quarter.
+The guru sold out of their 389,876-share investment in ARCA:SPEM.
+Previously, the stock had a 1.91% weight in the equity portfolio.
+Shares traded for an average price of $35.73 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares MSCI USA Momentum Factor ETF has a price-earnings ratio of 18.00 and a price-book ratio of 3.69.
+In terms of valuation, iShares Core S&P Mid-Cap ETF has a price-earnings ratio of 12.30 and a price-book ratio of 2.04.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.